Nikk118/Portfolio_website/README.md

 # My Portfolio

 ## Overview
 This is my personal portfolio website built using React, Vite, and Tailwind CSS.
-It showcases my skills, projects, and contact information in a responsive, modern design.
+It showcases my skills, projects, and contact information in a responsive, modern design

-## Project Structure
-project/
-├─ public/       # Static assets
-├─ src/          # React components, pages, and styles ├─ Backup before pull # Backup folder before latest pull

 ## Features
 - Home page with introduction